xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 </pre>
 </div>

 The next step of the preparation is to ensure system is stable & healthy before the upgrade.
-A sample list is given as an example below but should be customized for each customer and deployment (e.g if the router runs multicast or SRv6, extra health check should be performed):
+A sample list is given as an example below.
+It should be customized for each customer and deployment (e.g if the router runs multicast or SRv6, extra health check should be performed):

 <div class="highlighter-rouge">
 <pre class="highlight">